Costs for Cleaning up After Hoarders

 Another important aspect to consider while calculating hoarding cleanup costs depends on whether or not biohazards are present.
 Especially in cases of Animal Hoarding or Senile Squalor, biohazards such as feces, urine, vomit, blood, and other bodily fluids present health hazards to those who come in contact with contaminated areas and items.
 Only highly-trained, certified technicians from Address Our Mess should handle biohazards.
 Proper precautionary measures like PPE and safe disposal techniques are practiced during every hoarding and clutter cleanup project.

 Address Our Mess case managers and technicians have dedicated their careers to helping hoarders clean up their lives.
 Some hoarding cleaning companies may charge just for consultation or estimates.
 Address Our Mess will provide a thorough, detailed estimate of all work done during the deep cleaning project.
-Our clients are only billed when Address Our Mess has been hired for the project.

 Included with our services are organizing and sorting into three main categories: trash, donations, and keepsakes.
 Our clients will never be charged extra for this service.
 Trash is hauled and disposed of by local safety standards.
 Donations management and hauling is provided by Address Our Mess (and donations are always made to the benefactor of the client’s choosing).
 Keepsakes are reviewed with the client and returned back to their rightful place within the home.
 With hoarding locations across the United States, Address Our Mess is equipped to provide the best value for a variety of deep cleaning services.